Flash Chromatography

-In column chromatography, the chemist applies a sample on top of a bed of silica gel or other material (stationary phase) loaded in a glass column.
-A solvent mixture (mobile phase) is poured over the sample and it is carried by gravity through the vertical column of silica gel, “eluting" the sample as it separates into its individual compounds.
+Unlike in thin layer chromatography, which uses a piece of chromatography paper or glass slide covered with silica gel as the stationary phase, In flash column chromatography, the chemist applies a chemical compound on top of a bed of silica gel or other material (stationary phase) loaded in a glass column.
+A solvent mixture (mobile phase) is poured over the sample and it is carried under pressure through the vertical column of silica gel, “eluting" the sample (separating it into its individual components.

 The advantages of using automated flash chromatography are many.
 It's easy, fast, relatively inexpensive, requires minimal development time, uses less solvent and offers more exacting results.
 These advantages make flash one of the most popular techniques for purifying pharmaceutical intermediates, as well as final organic products.
 It is also widely used in natural products research.